Jay Hoggard - Vibraphonist / Composer

 Born in Washington, DC, Jay Hoggard was raised in Mt.
 Vernon, New York in a religious family.His father was a Bishop in the African Methodist Episcopal Zion denomination.
 At age 15, Jay began playing the vibraphone.
 "One night I had a dream that I was playing the vibes.
 I asked my father to rent me a set and from the first moment, I knew that this was what I was supposed to do."
 Jay majored in the renown World Music program at Wesleyan University .
 He toured Europe and played at Carnegie Hall during his freshman year.
 In his junior year, he traveled to Tanzania to study East African marimba music.
 Jay graduated from Wesleyan in 1976 and returned to New York City in 1977 to be proclaimed a young lion of the vibraphone.

 Jay Hoggard has recorded 22 CD’s as a leader and over 50 as a collaborator.
-His newest CD, on the JHVM label, is HARLEM HIEROGLYPHS.
+His newest CD, released in 2016 on the JHVM label, is HARLEM HIEROGLYPHS.
 This two disc recording features Gary Bartz saxophones, James Weidman piano,organ, Nat Adderley,Jr piano,organ, Belden Bullock bass, and Yoron Israel drums.
 Noted jazz writer Owen McNally recently declared in his Jazz Corridor column for WNPR.org :

 “ Hoggard has created a triumphant jazz album, a dramatic showcase for his diverse composing skills… While the standards get royal treatment, Hoggard’s originals are the album’s crown jewels.
 Among these are the celebratory rent party special, "Harlem Jazzbirds Swingin’ and Swayin’"; "Sonic Hieroglyphs," an ode to jazz’s sophisticated sonic semiotics, signs and symbols expressing the sweet and bittersweet mysteries of life, and Disposable Consumption, landscaped with brilliant corners and a mysterious motif of sharp consciousness morphing in and out of an edgy, subconscious dream state… Throughout, there’s the underlying theme of the hieroglyphs of jazz, the music’s uniquely creative, emblematic lexicon, alive with nuance and layers of symbolic meaning.
 Hoggard’s striking gallery of sonic portraits reflects many inspirations, both artistic and personal, that nourish his imagination…Harlem Hieroglyphs is alive with open-ended potential, perhaps even as the foreshadowing of a historical and culturally-oriented musical theater work graced with evocative narrative pieces resonating with cultural relevance.
 Or the album could be the gateway to programmatic tonal suites as painterly as the works by such great African-American artists as Jacob Lawrence, a master chronicler of the African-American experience, including his celebrated Migration Series. … Part of what fuels Hoggard’s soaring, imaginative flights are his passion for jazz in all its historic and cultural breadth and depth, and his fascination with the legacy of Harlem’s Golden Age, its rich, vibrant social and cultural life from sacred churches to secular shrines for jazz…Along with a host of aesthetic, intellectual and psychological inspirations resides his deep-seated sense of family, pride in its roots and history.
 Moved by spirituality, scholarly intensity and uncompromising integrity, the composer/savant is on a mission to use his artistic gifts to spread the good word about the power and the glory of jazz’s hieroglyphs, those myriad, mysterious, sub rosa, miraculously redemptive messages that have left a profoundly expressive, ineffable yet indelible mark on America’s creative consciousness.”